Assessing lignite fractionation as a precursor to the production of fine chemicals

 - Clay is a potential target for natural pre-concentration of rare earths

-- Tars (by-products from high-temperature coal charing) a carbon fiber, ultra-high purity carbons
+- Tars (by-products from high-temperature coal charing) a carbon fibre, ultra-high purity carbons

 - Extensive knowledge and rare SECV reports describing the productions of fine chemicals from Victorian Brown Coal